mkg33/SAT_2/README.md

 Deadline: 21.01.2021

+*Update 28.12.2020:*
+Finished Version 2 of the Solver (as described in the paper).

 *Update 25.12.2020*:
 In the previous project we used large /* */ comments above class methods.
 On second thought, I think it might be overkill.
 So I suggest we just use